-Dr. Chris Legault, lead assessment scientist for Georges Bank yellowtail flounder (GB YTF), was available via conference call to answer PDT questions about the assessment.
 The PDT was concerned about the scale of the assessment and catch advice from the assessment, considering the poor performance of past assessments.
 The PDT also questioned what the potential stock implications were for catch at or above 500 mt, based on the TRAC assessment.
-Dr. Legault explained that based on the assessment findings, coupled with the survey trends, truncated survey and fishery age structure, poor condition factors, and poor recruitment, quotas higher than 500 mt was not recommended.
-Some on the PDT commented that the Fref value (123 mt) from the assessment model could be the upper bound, and serve as the OFL1.
+The TRAC found that based on the assessment findings, coupled with the survey trends, truncated survey and fishery age structure, poor condition factors, and poor recruitment, quotas higher than 500 mt was not recommended.
+Some on the PDT commented that the Fref value (123 mt) from the assessment model could be the upper bound, and serve as the OFL.
 However, the PDT discussed that this Fref quota advice (123 mt) is a very precise value from an assessment with a large retrospective pattern and poor model performance.
 The PDT did not recommend an OFL or ABC.